pusher/docs/beams/getting-started/sdk-quick-starts/web/sdk-integration.md

 # Initialize the SDK

-Get your Beams instance ID from the Keys tab on <a external="" href="https://dashboard.pusher.com/beams"> the dashboard </a> and use the following snippet to initialize the SDK:
+Get your Beams instance ID from the Keys tab on <a external="" href="https://dashboard.pusher.com/beams">the dashboard</a> and use the following snippet to initialize the SDK:

 ```js
 {